 Some of the links on this post are affiliate links.
 To learn more, visit our Disclosures.

 For the latest and most accurate information, double-check the product packaging before purchasing.
 Verify that each product is still labeled gluten-free.
+Except for See’s Candies, every brand on this list is labeled gluten-free right on the package.
+Review See’s current gluten statement on the website.

-You should be able to easily find most of the items on this list of gluten-free Easter treats in your favorite grocery store, big box store, and online.
+You should be able to easily find most of the items on this list of gluten-free Easter treats in your favorite grocery store, big box store, and online. (except for the chocolate bunnies and other See’s products)

 See’s Candies Chocolate Easter Bunnies

-These chocolate bunnies come in all sizes and flavors.
+See’s chocolate bunnies come in all sizes and flavors.
 Tall semi-hollow, medium hollow, little hollow, and mini solid bunnies.
 Chocolate options include dark, milk, and white chocolate.

-See’s Candies Chocolate Eggs
+See’s Candies Easter Bunnies, Eggs & Jelly Beans

 Jake the Milkless Easter Bunny